Nele82/todo/README.md

 #Simple MVC To do App

-## Brief description
+## Description

 To put it simply, the App takes the user's text input, gets it into the array, stringifies the array into a cookie and then renders all the tasks from the very same cookie.
+Seeing how cookies are a way to store small pieces of data on the client's browser, it seemed convenient to create a reminder App without using a database or being dependant on internet connection (cookies are stored in the browser whether online or not).

 ## Functionalities